hunterkepley/Dark-Star-Bot/README.md

 # How to make a .dsr file:

+## You need a serverconfig.dsr file!
+Please add that first.
+It's structured like so: [No spaces!]

+GuildID=roles/FileName.dsr;
+GuildID2=roles/FileName2.dsr;

+* Example:

+123123123123=roles/myServer.dsr;
+123131231231=roles/myFriendsServer.dsr;

+## .DSR server file:

-## It's structured like so:
+* It's structured like so:

-GuildID;
+WHEN MAKING THE .DSR FILES, YOU MUST FOLLOW THIS FORMAT: [PLEASE READ] LINE 1: Always the server ID with a ; on the end
+LINE 2: Always the welcome Channel ID with a ; on the end LINE 3: Always the welcome Channel Message with a ; on the end,
+     Add a %s where the username should go!
+[Ex: Welcome, %s!]
+LINE 4: Always the goodbye Channel ID with a ; on the end LINE 5: Always the goodbye Channel Message with a ; on the end
+     Add a %s where the username should go!
+[Ex: Welcome, %s!]
+LINE 6: Always the ban     Channel ID with a ; on the end LINE 7: Always the ban     Channel Message with a ; on the end
+     Add a %s where the username should go!
+[Ex: Welcome, %s!]
+LINES PROCEEDING: Calls=Role;

-call1,call2=Role;
+     Example: call1,call2=Role;

-## The calls MUST NOT have spaces, the Roles CAN have spaces
+* The calls MUST NOT have spaces, the Roles CAN have spaces

 exampleone=Example One;

 ## A call is what the user will type to request a role,

-Example:
+* Example:
-### IN DSR FILE:
+#### IN DSR FILE:

 GuildID;
+welcomeChannelID;
+Hello, welcome to the server, %s!;
+goodbyeChannelID;
+Goodbye, %s!;
+banChannelID;
+Get out, %s!;
 role1,roleone=Role1;
+role2,roletwo=Role2;

-### USER CAN TYPE THESE TO CALL THE ROLE:
+#### USER CAN TYPE THESE TO CALL THE ROLE:

 '$role role1'

 '$role roleone'

-### Make SURE that the .dsr files are in a directory called 'roles' and that directory is in the same directory as the application.
+#### Make SURE that the .dsr files are in a directory called 'roles' and that directory is in the same directory as the application.

-Example:
+* Example:

 ~/Documents/Folder1/Application

+~/Documents/Folder1/roles/serverconfig.dsr

 ~/Documents/Folder1/roles/server1roles.dsr